memoricab/clean-code-notes/README.md

 ## Use Searchable Names

 Don't use single-letter names, it is hard to search them.
-Mike's personal preference is using single-letters <b>only</b> as local variables inside short methods. <b>The lenght of a name should correspond to the size of its scope.</b>
+Robert's personal preference is using single-letters <b>only</b> as local variables inside short methods. <b>The lenght of a name should correspond to the size of its scope.</b>

 It is imperative to give search-friendly names to constants if they are used in body of code many times.